Ettrick, New Zealand

 Ettrick is a small town in inland Otago, in the South Island of New Zealand.

 Geography

 Ettrick is located on the Clutha River and State Highway 8 south of Roxburgh and five kilometres northwest of the small settlement of Millers Flat.
 Like many other settlements in the area, all of Ettrick's streets are named after towns in the Scottish Borders.

 History

-Ettrick was founded by Scottish settlers during the Central Otago goldrush in the 1860s, and was named after the Ettrick Valley in Scotland.
+Ettrick was founded by Scottish settlers during the Otago gold rush in the 1860s, and was named after the Ettrick Valley in Scotland.
 Ettrick was one of the first places in New Zealand where settlers started to grow apples.
 Today the main income is from farming, sheep and beef, Dairy and a dwindling number of fruit growers, mainly apple.

 The town also has a quaint tearoom, which caters to visitors and was the background for a Toyota Hilux advertisement in 2011.